mirumee/ariadne/docs/documenting-schema.rst

         }
     }

-A response to the above query might look like this:
+The result of the above query might look like this:

 .. code-block:: json